How to Clean Cycling Shoes?

 This is why we highly recommend air drying the shoes and the insoles after washing them.
 You can leave them in direct sunlight if you don’t have an air dryer.

-Use a Cleaning Spray
+Step 6: Disinfecting with a Cleaning Spray

 You’ll find many cleaning sprays on the market for this purpose.
 However, not every one of them will work properly.